dima4p/git_commits_stat/README.md

           Comma separated list of the commits to be skipped in calculation.
           This is usefull for the case, when a commit is a copy-paste of generated code.

-    -a
+    -A
-          Alias names: each name is abbreviated to two symbols.
+          Abbreviates names: each name is abbreviated to two symbols.
 ```

 # TODO